ShawnDriscoll/Traveller-NPC-CharGen/docs/ReadMeFirst.txt

 To use this program, run the pyimperial_chargen.exe file.

+If MongoDB 4.4.5 is detected, characters can be saved in a database.

-WARNING: I'm not responsible for any harm caused by using this software for any version of Traveller other than Mongoose Traveller 2nd Edition or Traveller 5.10.
+WARNING: I'm not responsible for any harm caused by using this software for any version of Traveller other than Mongoose Traveller 1st Edition or Traveller 5.10.

 -Shawn
 shawndriscoll@hotmail.com